atharvajoshi05/CFD-using-Python/README.md

 # Python-Code-for-CFD
-All equations of CFD analysed via python programming
+All equations of CFD analysed via python/Matlab programming